Foresight is 2020: Predictions for smart buildings and IoT in 2020

 You could safely term the last decade of tech innovation “the Smartphone Era.”

 The first iPhone was released almost 13 years ago, in 2007.
-Since then, we’ve gone from seeing smartphones as something of a fingerprint-smudged fad, to an essential piece to our lifestyle.
+Since then, we’ve gone from seeing smartphones as something of a fingerprint-smudged fad to an essential piece of our lifestyle.
 So, if we’re leaving behind the Smartphone Era, where will we turn our attention next?
 Are the 2020s the Age of the Smart Building?
 Or, the Age of Smart Everything?

 While the cloud has been emerging for years in many industries, it hasn’t yet been fully realized in ours.
 Leveraging the cloud will be critical to the growth of smart buildings.

-Of course, there’s much that must change in order to reach that point.
+Of course, there’s much that must change to reach that point.

 In this new era of intelligence, there’s so much more we can do.
 We can create personalized and customizable experiences, improve energy analytics, anticipate system malfunctions, and much, much more